scoutzxb/CscoreTool/README.md

 1. Purpose

 This program is to do A/B compartment analysis for Hi-C data.
 Test data are also provided.
+Several other files are also available for download, including the bedgraph files involved in the CscoreTool paper, the generateEqualLengthBed.cpp file, and the chromosome size files used for generating

 2. Installation